Research Assistants

 B.Sc.
 Izmir Institute of Technology, Mechanical Engineering, 2020

 M.Sc.
-Izmir Institute of Technology, Mechanical Engineering (Ongoing)
+Izmir Institute of Technology, Mechanical Engineering, (Ongoing)

 Research Interests